-The forecasted capital expenditure for the solid waste activity is \$22.6 million across 30 years.
-The projects are renewals of infrastructure at the landfills across the District.
+The forecasted capital expenditure for the solid waste activity is \$30.6 million across 30 years.
+This activity is dominated by a large project for Hannahs Clearing as discussed previously.
+The remaining projects are renewals of infrastructure at the landfill across the District except for in Haast and Hokitika.
 The major projects for solid waste are:

+- Hannahs Clearing

-- Carbon Credits - Hokitika Waste Minimisation
+- Carbon Credits

+- Hokitika Waste Minimisation